 Minimal change disease (MCD) is the diagnosis given when a patient has the nephrotic syndrome and the kidney biopsy reveals little or no change to the structure of glomeruli or surrounding tissues when examined by a light microscope.
 Tiny drops of a fatty substance called a lipid may be present, but no scarring has taken place within the kidney.
 MCD may occur at any age, but it is most common in childhood.
 A small percentage of patients with idiopathic nephrotic syndrome do not respond to steroid therapy.
 For these patients, the doctor may recommend a low-sodium diet and prescribe a diuretic to control edema.
 The doctor may recommend the use of nonsteroidal anti-inflammatory drugs to reduce proteinuria.
 ACE inhibitors and ARBs have also been used to reduce proteinuria in patients with steroid-resistant MCD.
 These patients may respond to larger doses of steroids, more prolonged use of steroids, or steroids in combination with immunosuppressant drugs, such as chlorambucil, cyclophosphamide, or cyclosporine.

-What are renal failure and end-stage renal disease?
+What are kidney failure and end-stage renal disease?

-Renal failure is any acute or chronic loss of kidney function and is the term used when some kidney function remains.
-Total kidney failure, sometimes called end-stage renal disease (ESRD), indicates permanent loss of kidney function.
-Depending on the form of glomerular disease, renal function may be lost in a matter of days or weeks or may deteriorate slowly and gradually over the course of decades.
+Kidney failure is the acute or chronic loss of 85 percent or more kidney function.
+End-stage renal disease (ESRD), is kidney failure that is treated by dialysis or kidney transplant.
+Depending on the form of glomerular disease, kidney function may be lost in a matter of days or weeks or may deteriorate slowly and gradually over the course of decades.